UniversalDependencies/UD_English-LinES/README.txt

 MORPHOLOGY

-The UFEATS column is empty, but the morphological annotation in the English LinES treebank is found in the XPOS column.
-It is the same as in the original LinES with the exception of nouns that are not annotated for case, only number.
+From version 2.2 the UFEATS column is now filled.
+The XPOS column has features from the original LinES with the exception of nouns that are not annotated for case, only number.
 Verbs are annotated for tense and, adjectives for degree.
 Pronouns are sub-divided in the morphological description into Personal, Demonstrative, Interrogative, Indefinite, Relative, Total, and Expletive, and are annotated for Number, Person